mysoultan/reference-architectures/aks/secure-baseline/README.md

 Additionally, GitOps is paramount for the cluster management lifecycle so this another key topic that will be also handled as part of this Reference Implementation.

-Contoso Bicycle is a fictional is a small and fast-growing startup that provides online web services to its clientele in the west coast, North America.
+Contoso Bicycle is a fictional small and fast-growing startup that provides online web services to its clientele in the west coast, North America.
 They have no on-premises datacenters and all their containerized line of business applications are now about to be orchestrated by a Secure AKS cluster.

-Contoso Bicycle is planning to use the [ASPNET Core Docker Sample App](https://github.com/dotnet/dotnet-docker/tree/master/samples/aspnetapp) as a first experiment that will help them to evaluate and test their new infrastructure.
+Contoso Bicycle is planning to use the [ASPNET Core Docker Web Sample App](https://github.com/dotnet/dotnet-docker/tree/master/samples/aspnetapp) as a first experiment that will help them to evaluate and test their new infrastructure.
 This is the only part that is not going to reflect a real-world application.